We’re dedicated to shaping UBC’s future through integrity, innovation, and creating a lasting financial legacy.

 In addition to their Board duties, some directors sit on other committees that oversee the company’s operation.
-The Compensation Committee review and approve all senior-level compensation packages, including the CEO.
-The Audit Committee ensures that proper systems and controls are in place to record transactions and safeguard assets accurately.
-They convene at least twice a year to review and consider significant audit and accounting issues of UBC Properties Trust.
+The Compensation Committee reviews and approves all senior-level compensation packages.
+The Audit Committee ensures proper systems and controls are in place to record transactions accurately and safeguard assets.
+This committee convenes at least twice a year to review and consider significant audit and accounting matters.

 UBC Properties Trust commits to maintaining the highest standards of ethical, moral, and legal business conduct.
-In line with this commitment and to enhance open communication, our Whistleblower Policy aims to provide a confidential avenue to report unlawful activity to a third-party entity with the authority to take remedial action.
+We ensure transparency through our Whistleblower Policy, offering a confidential channel to expose misconduct.
+Supported by an impartial third party, this organization wields the authority to take remedial action.